codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 ## What about other CDNs

-Now if you really want to test a real life CDN there is this project: [https://github.com/Mahoney/wiremock-heroku]
+Now if you really want to test a real life CDN there is this project: [wiremock heroku sample](https://github.com/Mahoney/wiremock-heroku)

 This allows you to deploy wiremock into Heroku.